 - In her nomination of her family doctor, Dr. Dion, Alexis said, “I live in Edmonton and have only been seeing Dr. Dion for about a year, after I fired my previous doctor for lackadaisical care.
 I am very impressed by Dr. Dion’s ability to listen and take my concerns into account.”

-Dr. Dion’s patient was impressed by her clinic’s (Eastwood Medical Clinic) outreach at the beginning of the pandemic:
+Dr. Dion’s patient was impressed by her clinic’s (East Edmonton Health Centre) outreach at the beginning of the pandemic:

 “The clinic called to do a survey about patient health during the pandemic.
 I was asked about my stress levels, about financial stress, about my exercise habits and whether I had people to talk to and connect with.
 I was very impressed that the clinic took the opportunity to check on their patients during the pandemic and were making sure that patients were receiving quality care.
 The associate and I talked about any bloodwork and upcoming procedures I might need and discussed my current health concerns.”